Charlotte5849/Charlotte2022/README.md

 ## Ex6
 Output of Ex6 is a Christmas tree.

+## input.txt
+It's a question pool of GuessMywordsGame_v1.py and GuessMywordsGame_v2.py

 ## GuessMyWordsGame_v1.py
+### should be run with input.txt
 Here are the rules of this game :

 1. Get 150 points when you guess 1 word which have more than 5 alphabets, include 5, right.